Wednesday, 27 October 2010

 1795 First public performance in Vienna.

 APPEARANCE Beethoven was a short man, 5' 3¾" (1.62 m) with sallow complexion due to jaundice.
 His brown hair was thick and bushy (afro style).
 Many people looking at his portrait have assumed he is of African origin.
-Wore glasses.
+He wore glasses.

 FASHION An untidy dresser, Beethoven had strange personal habits such as wearing filthy clothing while washing compulsively.
 He was unconcerned about his tramp like appearance and had such a disregard for personal cleanliness that his friends had to take away his dirty clothes and wash them whilst he slept.
 But it would be stretching things to say Beethoven was an influence on grunge musicians.